HuyNguyen260398/s3-sync-compress/terraform/modules/s3-sync-compress/README.md

 | `service_name` | Name of the Kubernetes Service |
 | `pods_selector_labels` | Labels used to select the pods |

-## Example

-See the `examples/` directory for a complete example of how to use this module with actual EKS cluster data.

 ## Notes

 - AWS credentials must have permissions for S3 bucket operations